-We also have a youth membership program called NexGen that anyone 17 years old or younger can join for free.
+We also have a youth membership program called NexGen that anyone 17 years old or younger who live in Los Angeles County can join for free.
 Benefits include free admission for the youth member, free admission for one adult guest, discounts for art classes, and engaging programs that include looking at, talking about, and making art.

 Can we touch the art?

 Please do not touch the art, which harms it.
 A safe distance is about an adult arm’s length away.